Seventeen retailers decide to introduce an independent verification system as a base for supplier compliance.

 The 11th GLOBALG.A.P.
 Conference returns to Spain this year.
 The SUMMIT 2012 spotlights a debate that simply couldn’t be more important to all our futures: how to deliver food safety and sustainability now and in the coming years.

 The GLOBALG.A.P.
-SUMMIT 2014 will host its 12th conference in Abu Dhabi, the capital of the emirate Abu Dhabi and the United Arab Emirates.
-On 27-29 October, you can be part of this exciting event on sustainability, traceability, food safety, animal welfare and social & environmental responsibility.
-A perfect time and place to promote Good Agricultural Practices in one of the fastest growing regions in the world!
+SUMMIT 2014 hosted its 12th conference in Abu Dhabi, the capital of the United Arab Emirates.
+This exciting event on sustainability, traceability, food safety, animal welfare and social & environmental responsibility was the perfect place to promote Good Agricultural Practices in one of the fastest growing regions in the world!